Respiratory symptoms got you breathless? Try our canine respiratory panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of CCV1 infection

-• Ensure that canine populations are free of CCV1
+• Help ensure that canine populations are free of CCV1

 • Early prevention of spread of this virus among a canine population